GBLS/docassemble-MAEvictionDefense/README.md

 Request for Discovery, and accompanying forms and motions.
 ## Changelog

+* 2018-10-29 Began groundwork for Spanish translation; bugfixes and major reorganization
 * 2018-10-24 Bugfix (additional fields required but hidden)
 * 2018-10-24 Bugfix (foreclosure field required).
 Groundwork for separate motion to compel
 * 2018-10-19 Worked on interview flow and hid more irrelevant questions